Region: Italy, Veneto

 Difficulty: Easy but labor intensive

-This preparation demonstrates the delicate and robust cooking of Liguria in northwestern Italy and is rich in the tastes associated with that region and the region of Lombardy.
-The morels, the walnut, the spinach, and of course the duck, all bespeak a kind of cooking that aspires to be eye-opening.
-The morels are found only during certain times of the year, and when you see them, if they’re in a supermarket or a farmer’s market, buy them and worry about what to cook later.
+This preparation demonstrates the delicate and robust cooking of the provinces of Belluno and Vincenza in the region the of Veneto in northeastern Italy and is rich in the tastes associated with that region and the region of Lombardy.
+The morels, the walnut, the spinach, and of course the duck, all bespeak a kind of cooking that aspires to be utterly satisfying.
+The morels are found only during certain times of the year, and when you see them, if they’re in a supermarket or a farmers market, buy them and worry about what to cook later.
 You don’t need a lot for full flavor and to make the dish feel special.
-Substitute shiitake mushrooms if they are unavailable.
-The duck breast, ideally, should be a Muscovy duck, but use whatever is available.
+Substitute brown mushrooms if they are unavailable or use dried morels properly rehydrated.
+Ideally, the duck breast should be a Muscovy duck, but use whatever is available.
 My favorite walnut oil is from Buellton, California, called La Nogalera Walnut Oil.
-Its taste is so amazing you will feel as if you’ve never eaten walnut oil before and if you’ve never eaten walnut oil before you’re in for a shocking taste.
+Its taste is so amazing you will feel as if you’ve never eaten walnut oil before and if you’ve never eaten walnut oil before you’re in for a shockingly luscious taste.
 It can be ordered by visiting www.lanogalerawalnutoil.com.

 Preparation Time: 45 minutes